bivublues/Faiz-Projects/Clustering_Faiz_README.md

 # Faiz-Projects
-This repo has a Python Project by Faiz I Mahbub
+This repo has Python Projects by Faiz I Mahbub
-This Code is for academic purpose only
+These codes are for academic purposes only
-Source: University of Toronto Machine Learning 3253 (Faiz was a student)
+Source: Professional Work & University of Toronto Machine Learning